02 June, 2020

-Exciting news from Spaceships Mission Control - you can take your dog in a Spaceships campervan or motorhome!
+Did you know you can take the whole family on a #spaceshipsroadtrip?
+You can even take your dog in a Spaceships campervan or motorhome!

-We have a lot of customers who asked if they can bring their dog on a Spaceship road trip in a campervan or motorhome.
-We had to "paws" for thought about this but to cut a long "shaggy dog" story short, we decided to launch a dog-tastic new, dog-friendly fleet of campervans and motorhomes!
+We have a lot of customers who asked if they could bring their dog on a Spaceship road trip in a campervan or motorhome.
+We had to "paws" for thought about it but to cut a long "shaggy dog" story short, we decided to launch a dog-tastic dog-friendly fleet of campervans and motorhomes!
 We hope this will give you and your pooch a perfect Spaceships holiday that is out of this world!

 It couldn't be easier to take your dog.
 Once you've chosen your vehicle and dates on our online booking page, just select the Pets option - it's at the top of the Extra Items For Hire box on the left of your quotation.
 It's just £10 per day, so not only can you go on holiday with your dog, it's cheaper than a boarding kennel.